richardkxu/GANs-on-CIFAR10/README.md

 * For transposed conv, use torch.nn.ConvTranspose2d.
 Transposed conv first blow up input region by inserting 0s between adjacent pixels.
 Then perform a conv operation

 * 0.5 mean and 0.5 std normalization is applied on training images.
-This change pixel range from 0~1 to -1~1.
+This change pixel range from 0 to 1 to -1 to 1.
-However, the output of generator is 0~1.
-So use tanh fn to scale to -1~1 in order to match the input range of the discriminator
+However, the output of generator is 0 to 1.
+So use tanh fn to scale to -1 to 1 in order to match the input range of the discriminator

 * discriminator contains fc1 and fc10 as the output:

 '''python
 out1 = self.fc1(x)
 out10 = self.fc10(x)